 - EXPERIMENTAL (TREATMENT) GROUP AND CONTROL GROUP

 There are two groups in the experiment, and they are identical except that one receives a treatment while the other does not.
-The control group provides a baseline that allows to determine if the treatment has an effect (remains unchanged during the experiment).
-In a comparative experiment, the experimental/treatment group is being tested for its a response to a change in the independent variable.
-There may be more than one experimental groups in a study, each testing a different level or amount of the variable.
+The control group provides a baseline that allows determining if the treatment has an effect (remains unchanged during the experiment).
+In a comparative experiment, the experimental/treatment group is being tested for its response to a change in the independent variable.
+There may be more than one experimental group in a study, each testing a different level or amount of the variable.

 We should apply each of the treatments generally to a group of similar experimental units called replicates.
-Use of more replicates increases the reliability of data and data collected on the individual experimental units are averaged during analysis.
+The use of more replicates increases the reliability of data and data collected on the individual experimental units are averaged during analysis.

 - RECORDING OBSERVATIONS AND DATA COLLECTION

-Experimental units are be monitored in order to determine the effect of the treatments.
-In order to that the outcomes must be observable or measurable.
+Experimental units are being monitored in order to determine the effect of the treatments.
+In order to do that, the outcomes must be observable or measurable.
 There are two types of data,

 - Qualitative data – Descriptive